karantyagi/iRecall-HackHarvard18/README.md

-# `iRecall`
+# `iRecall`#
+## An intelligent memory and recall management app for humans - give you the best way to memorize stuff.
+---
-## building real time web app @ HackHarvard
+### Building real time web app @ HackHarvard
-## curing the sin of memory
+### Curing the transience sin of memory

+---

-## repetition is the mother of all skills (5 reviews)
+* repetition is the mother of all skills (5 reviews)
-## memory is perfect, recall is fallabile.
+* memory is perfect, recall is fallabile.

-An intelligent memory and recall management app for humans - give you the best way to memorize stuff.

 Formalizing the problem -
 Brainstorming rubric: